 Reebok Workout Plus History

-It was in 1987 that the Reebok Workout Plus was first released and became one of the brand’s classic silhouettes.
-The origin of the shoe was the brand’s other classic shoe the Reebok Workout.
-With a few iterations on the Reebok Workout silhouette thus the birth of the Reebok Workout Plus.
-The shoe was originally made as a multi-purpose footwear and its design was centered on lateral stability and individuality.
+More gym silhouettes came over the years, and it was in 1987 that the Reebok Workout Plus was first released and became one of the brand’s classic silhouettes.
+The origin of the shoe was the brand’s other classic shoe called the Reebok Workout.
+Administering a few tweaks on the Reebok Workout silhouette produced the birth of the Reebok Workout Plus sneaker.

 In 2011, the Reebok brand released a Vintage Collection which included the Reebok Workout Plus, Reebok Ex-O-Fit Hi, and the Reebok Classic Leather.
 The all-white collection showcased a white leather upper with some hints of grey.
 Each of the three silhouettes presented a vintage detailing on them which included bits of yellow throughout the shoes giving off that “old-school’ vibe.